-(e) It shall have space for up to 18 beds, including space for flexibility to meet the needs of all genders, safety and security, crisis stabilization and admissions and discharges.

-(d) It shall have capacity to provide services to meet the medical, physical, and

-- (f) It shall have adequate space to meet the educational needs of all youth potentially eligible, including youth with special education needs. - (g) It shall have adequate space for indoor and outdoor recreation.
+- (e) It shall have space for 18 beds, including space for flexibility to meet the needs of all genders, safety and security, crisis stabilization and admissions and discharges. - (f) It shall have adequate space to meet the educational needs of all youth potentially eligible, including youth with special education needs. - (g) It shall have adequate space for indoor and outdoor recreation.